 In this section, you’ll find a comprehensive reference table that details the key fields involved in importing product data into Shopware 6.
 Each row in the table provides essential information, including the field name as it appears in the Shopware interface, the corresponding system field name, a brief description of the field’s purpose, and an example value to guide your data formatting.
 This table is designed to help you accurately map and configure your product import files, ensuring a smooth and error-free import process.

-Field Name System Field Name Description Value Example
+System Field Name

 General information

-Name name Title of the product.
+Title of the product.

 Can contain any characters and spaces.